 All of the Company's trade and other receivables are subject to credit risk.
-Based on the management's assessment of the ECL in 2021 and 2020, the losses were no longer recognized in the financial statements as the losses prove to be negligible [see Note 4.2(b)].
+Based on the management's assessment of the ECL in 2021, 2020, and 2019, the impairments losses on those years are considered negligible [see Note 4.2(b)].

-10. PREPAYMENTS AND OTHER CURRENT ASSETS
+10. OTHER ASSETS